 This myth is actually true!

-Avoid Aggressive Wasps
+Avoid Aggressive Wasps with Arrow Exterminating

 The smartest way to get rid of wasps and other aggressive insects is to call the professionals at Arrow Exterminating.
 We’ll start by properly identifying the type of insect, finding all of its nesting areas, and removing them.

-Why risk painful, dangerous stings when the experts at Arrow can do it for you?
+Why risk painful, dangerous stings when the experts at Arrow Exterminating can do it for you?
 If you think you have problems with wasps, hornets, or yellow jackets, call Arrow Exterminating to identify and eliminate them.
 To get started, contact us today.

-What Happens to Yellow Jackets and Wasps in the Fall?
-Serving Long Island and surrounding areas
+What Happens to Yellow Jackets and Wasps in the Fall Serving Long Island and surrounding areas?

 Richmond | Kings | Nassau County | Suffolk County